coreboot/coreboot/Documentation/mainboard/lenovo/montevina_series.md

 On each boot of vendor BIOS `ec` area in flash is checked for having firmware there, and if there is one, it proceedes to update firmware on H8S/2116 (when both external power and main battery are attached).
-Once update is performed, first 64 KB of `ec` area is erased.
-Visit
-[thinkpad-ec repository](https://github.com/hamishcoleman/thinkpad-ec) to learn more about how to extract EC firmware from vendor updates.
+Once update is performed, first 64 KiB of `ec` area is erased.
+Visit [thinkpad-ec repository](https://github.com/hamishcoleman/thinkpad-ec) to learn more about how to extract EC firmware from vendor updates.